-I am creating a second dance film about Lucia Joyce, which will premiere in Dublin during June 2019.
+I am creating a second dance film about Lucia Joyce, which will premiere at the Irish Film Institute, Dublin, in June 2019.
 The film is inspired by Lucia's life in Switzerland between 1915 and the late 1930s.
-Each scene will be choreographed, and filmed at locations where Lucia would have spent time - including Locarno where she holidayed as a child, Zurich where she attended school, and Prangins Hospital in Nyon where she received psychiatric treatment in the 1930's.
+Each scene is choreographed, and filmed at locations where Lucia would have spent time - including Locarno where she holidayed as a child, Zurich where she attended school, and Prangins Hospital in Nyon where she received psychiatric treatment in the 1930's.

 I am committed to offering Lucia's story as truthfully as I can.
 Although many of her writings were destroyed following her death, the scenes and movement within the film will be developed as much as possible from Lucia's own words and experiences.
 I will also include personal reflections based on the themes explored in the film, as well as commenting on the wider issues that women face in contemporary society.